vnabet/js-toaster/README.md

  - A URL generate a redirection on clicking the toast
  - A true value generate a click event ([see below](#click-events)) on clicking the toast

-`JSToaster.toast` function returns a toast identifier.
+`jsToaster.toast` function returns a toast identifier.
 This `id` is a number and is a useful reference when clicking on a toast

 ### Click events